Why do some people seem to make constant progress in their professional and personal lives while others repeat the same mistakes?

 Open-minded people find learning in everything.
 They see disagreement as a thoughtful means to expand their knowledge.
 They don’t get angry or upset at questions; rather, they want to identify where the disagreement lies so they can correct their misperceptions.
 They realize that being right means changing their minds when someone else knows something they don’t.

 Closed-minded people are more likely to make statements than ask questions.

-These are the people who sit in meetings and are more than willing to offer their opinions, but never ask other people to expand on or explain their ideas.
-Closed-minded people are thinking of how they would refute the other person’s thoughts, rather than trying to understand what they might be missing.
+Closed-minded people listen to win not to understand.
+They sit in meetings and are more than willing to offer their opinions but never ask other people to expand on, or explain, their ideas.
+Closed-minded people think of how they would refute the other person rather than trying to understand what they might be missing.

 Open-minded people genuinely believe they could be wrong; the questions that they ask are genuine.

 Open-minded people know that while they may have an opinion on a subject, it could count for less than someone else’s.
 Maybe they’re outside their circle of competence or maybe they’re experts.
 Regardless, they’re always curious as to how people see things differently and they weigh their opinions accordingly.

 Closed-minded people focus much more on being understood than on understanding others.

 People’s default behaviors offer a quick tell.
 When you disagree with someone, what’s their reaction?
 If they’re quick to rephrase what they just said or, even worse, repeat it, without asking any questions, then they are assuming that you don’t understand them rather than that you disagree with them.